pypeit/PypeIt/doc/dev/build_archived_sensfuncs.rst

 The sensitivity functions can be created in bulk using the ``run_sensfunc_on_all_spec1d.py`` script.
-Assuming the sensfunc file above is in a file named ``deimos_arxiv_sensfunc``, the below command will create individual sensfunc files for each matching spec1d file and place them in the sens_files directory:
+Assuming the sensfunc file above is in a file named ``deimos_arxiv_sensfunc``, the below example will create individual sensfunc files for each matching 600ZD spec1d file and place them in the sens_files directory:

    .. code-block:: bash